Whetstone Mining in the Blackdown Hills

 A whetstone is the name given to an abrasive stone of suitable composition and shape, used to sharpen or 'whet' bladed tools.

-As luck would have it, beneath the western side of the Blackdown Hills there is (or was) a hard, abrasive rock which lent itself superbly to the job of sharpening scythes.
+Beneath the western side of the Blackdown Hills there is (or was) a hard, abrasive rock which lent itself superbly to the job of sharpening scythes.
 Initially, suitable stones would probably have been found in disturbed areas of ground or protruding from the banks of streams high up on the hills, but demand led to attempts to mine the stone directly.

-The stone proved to be of exceptional quality and the market for it increased accordingly, creating the economic climate for whetstone mining to flourish here.
+The stone from this area proved to be of exceptional quality and the market for it increased accordingly, creating the economic climate for whetstone mining to flourish here.
 The finished product was a high quality scythe stone known as a Devonshire Batt, hundreds of thousands of which were manufactured and distributed around the south of England and beyond.

 A complete but well-used whetstone